amitojdeep/amitojdeep.github.io/_pages/projects.md

 `python` `vgg` `vgg19` `posture estimation` `keras` `android` <br>
 * Ongoing project for current semester
 * Using VGG 19 outputs of video frame by frame to extract key points and match them using Part Affine Fields
-* Implementing the system on android based device for practical application
+* Implementing the system on android based device for practical applications like yoga postures and surveillance.

 ## ATU: Adaptive Template Update for Constructive Fingerprint Identification <br>(_January 2017 - December 2017_)
 `python`  `menpo` `numpy` `scipy` `thin plate spline` `tps` `minutiae` `biometrics` `fingerprint` <br>
 * Minutiae points were mosaicked using **Thin Plate Spline transformation**
-* It mimiced natural deformation during registration
+* It mimiced natural deformation during registration of fingerprints and counter acted them to achieve consitency between different fingerprints of the same user
-* High confidence test fingerprints were used to update the database to improve the accuracy
+* High confidence test fingerprints were used to update the database resulting in knowledge augmentation and efficiency
 * Achieved **100% CRR** and **20% EER** for fingerprints of 100 users of *FVC 2004 database*
 * [[_Source code_]](https://github.com/amitojdeep/fp-recognition) [[_Paper_]](https://github.com/amitojdeep/fp-recognition/raw/master/writeup.pdf)